 How do populations of neurons work together to generate a coherent perception of the world?

-As a postdoctoral fellow with Anne Churchland at CSHL, I used electrophysiology and ethological behaviors to understand multisensory circuits.
-In collaboration with our undergraduate intern, George Bekheet, we developed a system to use and reuse Neuropixels probes in freely moving mice (bioRxiv, 2018).
+As a postdoctoral fellow with Anne Churchland (CSHL), I used electrophysiology and ethological behaviors to understand multisensory circuits.
+In collaboration with George Bekheet, we developed a system to use and recycle Neuropixels probes in freely moving mice (Juavinett et al., 2018).
 We also thought critically about how to best design rodent behavioral paradigms and leverage cutting edge technology in studies of decision-making (Juavinett, Erlich, & Churchland, 2018).

-My doctoral research with Ed Callaway at the Salk Institute investigated cell types and circuits in the visual cortex of mice.
+My doctoral research with Ed Callaway (Salk Institute) investigated cell types and circuits in the visual cortex of mice.
 I employed in vivo intrinsic signal imaging, 2p calcium imaging, optogenetics, extracellular electrophysiology, and various tracing methods.
-My dissertation research showed that mice have visual areas that can compute complex motion (Juavinett & Callaway, 2015), and that genetically- and hodologically-defined cell types in layer 5 of visual cortex are functionally different (Kim, Juavinett, et al., 2015).
-In addition, I developed protocols to use intrinsic signal imaging to automatically draw borders between mouse visual areas (Juavinett et al., 2017).
+My dissertation research showed that mice have visual areas that can compute complex motion (Juavinett & Callaway, Current Biology, 2015), and that genetically- and hodologically-defined cell types in layer 5 of visual cortex are functionally different (Kim, Juavinett, et al., Neuron, 2015).
+In addition, I helped develop protocols to use intrinsic signal imaging to automatically draw borders between mouse visual areas (Juavinett et al., Nature Protocols, 2017).

 Prior to my PhD work, I helped to identify biomarkers of stimulant addition (Stewart, Juavinett, et al., 2015) and developed ideas about the use of neurofeedback as a treatment for autism (Pineda, Juavinett, & Datko, 2012).